Iowa Counseling License Requirements

 2. Meet the educational requirements for your counseling practice area.

 The major types of counseling licensure in this guide all have educational requirements.
 Mental health counselors must have a master’s degree in mental health counseling; marriage and family therapists must have a master’s degree in marriage and family therapy; and school counselors must have a master’s degree in school counseling.
 Substance abuse counselors can earn a credential with a high school diploma and 150 clock hours of relevant training, but a master’s degree in behavioral science is required for the advanced certification.
 If you do not meet these standards, you may need to submit additional paperwork with your application or you may not be eligible for licensure without meeting other work experience requirements or completing additional coursework first.

 3. Get licensed to practice counseling in Iowa.

 After completing the necessary education, you can apply for licensure by submitting an application to the correct board for your area of interest.
-The Iowa Board of Behavioral Science licenses both mental health counselors and marriage and family therapists, while the Iowa Board of Educational Examiners issues school counselor licenses.
+The Iowa Department of Inspections, Appeals, and Licensing licenses both mental health counselors and marriage and family therapists, while the Iowa Board of Educational Examiners issues school counselor licenses.
 The Iowa Board of Certification issues voluntary certifications to alcohol and drug counselors.

 Licensed Mental Health Counselor (LMHC) Licensing Process

-Mental Health Counselors (LMHCs) in Iowa are licensed by the Iowa Board of Behavioral Science (the Board).
+Mental Health Counselors (LMHCs) in Iowa are licensed by the Iowa Department of Inspections, Appeals, and Licensing (the Board).
 A master’s or doctoral degree in mental health counseling from a program accredited by the Council on Accreditation of Counseling and Related Educational Programs (CACREP) is required, otherwise, the applicant must obtain an education review from the Center for Credentialing and Education (CCE) prior to applying (note the CCE review can take up to six weeks to obtain).
 In Iowa, mental health counselors provide diagnosis, treatment, and assessment services to client populations of all ages for emotional, social, and mental health disorders and issues.
 If you would like to know more about what professional counselors do, see our mental health counselor career guide.

 1. Pass the necessary exam.